Memory & Threading¶

 options.AutoInjectAgentTools = true;

-options.DefaultNamespace = MemoryNamespace.From("global");
+options.DefaultNamespace = MemoryNamespace.Global;

 });